 In order to test a bidding strategy based on conversions like Target CPA, Target ROAS, and Enhanced CPC, conversions must be set up in the account.
 Therefore, if the client does not have any conversions set up, they should not be using those bidding strategies.
-There are bidding strategies like Maximize Clicks and Target Position that may be tested without conversions being set up, so there should always be at least 1 other strategy running in an account at any time!
+There are bidding strategies like Maximize Clicks and Target Position that may be tested without conversions being set up, so you can still use a form of automated bidding without conversion tracking, although you will likely see different results.

 - Is at least one campaign using an automated bidding strategy?

 - Do all campaigns use at least minor device bid modifiers if not broken out by device entirely (+/-100%)?

 Campaigns should have budgets set to capture at least 10 clicks per day, otherwise, there won't be enough traffic to generate conversions within that campaign.
 If budgets are set too low, the campaigns will under-serve and under-perform.
 If budgets cannot be raised, then a campaign restructure and keyword prioritization should be completed.

 - Do all keywords have appropriate bids set based on the allocated budgets?

 - Are campaign budgets set appropriate to the avg.
 CPCs?

 Check out the following blog posts to set yourself up for success:

 #5 Keyword Structure

 Campaigns should drive traffic to landing pages that are thematically relevant to the campaign's goal, so there should be a variety of landing pages across different campaigns.